PGY1 PROGRAM

 patient-centered medical homes.

-The OSU General Internal Medicine Clinics are a network of 7 NCQA tier 3-patient centered-medical homes and the primary outpatient sites for the nationally-recognized Ohio State University Internal Medicine Residency program.
-The network is part of the CMS Comprehensive Primary Care Plus (CPC+) program, an Alternative Payment Model focused on value-based care and primary care transformation.
+The OSU General Internal Medicine Clinics are a network of 7 primary care clinics and the primary outpatient sites for the nationally-recognized Ohio State University Internal Medicine Residency program.
+The network is part of the CMS Primary Care First program, an Alternative Payment Model focused on value-based care and primary care transformation.
 The pharmacy team at the site is directly involved in the leadership, development, and delivery of the value-based care initiatives.

-Pharmacy residents at this site will interact with more than 100 medical residents, 60 attending physicians, and have access to more than 70,000 patients in an interdisciplinary clinic setting.
-The pharmacy resident has opportunities to work with physicians to design therapeutic plans for the management of chronic disease states such as hypertension, dyslipidemia, diabetes, anticoagulation, asthma, chronic non-malignant pain and depression/anxiety, along with a variety of acute care issues.
+Pharmacy residents at this site will interact with more than 100 medical residents, 80 attending physicians, and have access to more than 70,000 patients in an interdisciplinary clinic setting.
+The pharmacy resident has opportunities to work with physicians to design therapeutic plans for the management of chronic disease states such as, but not limited to, hypertension, dyslipidemia, diabetes, anticoagulation, asthma, chronic non-malignant pain, depression/anxiety, and weight management along with a variety of acute care issues.
+Pharmacist collaborative practice agreements exist at the practice site in which the pharmacy resident will be heavily involved with over the year.

-Patient interaction is encouraged through comprehensive medication reviews, transitional care management, anticoagulation management, diabetes and asthma device teaching, and individualized medication counseling.
+Patient interaction is encouraged through comprehensive medication reviews, transitional care management, diabetes and asthma device teaching, and individualized medication counseling.

 The pharmacy resident plays a vital role in providing answers to drug information questions and educating other health care providers on pertinent medication-related issues.
 The pharmacy resident also develops and delivers educational presentations to medical residents as part of an ambulatory curriculum.